-U.S. ARMY

-The Army will host an Open House on July 20, 2021, 10:00 AM to 3:00

-PM.
-Please join us at: Arden Hills Army Training Site 4761 Hamline Ave N, Arden Hills, MN 55112
+U.S. ARMY ARMY INVITES COMMUNITY TO OPEN HOUSE AND RAB MEETING ON JULY 20, 2021 The Army will host an Open House on July 20, 2021, 10:00 AM to 3:00 PM.
+Please join us at: Arden Hills Army Training Site 4761 Hamline Ave N, Arden Hills, MN 55112 Please call (651) 282-4420 for directions.
 Army personnel will be on hand at the Minnesota Army National Guard Arden Hills Army Training Site Gymnasium to respond to questions about the studies related to Round Lake.

-Open house attendees will be required to adhere to all National, Regional, and State COVID-19 mandates and guidelines in place at the time of the Open

-In addition, the Army will host a Restoration Advisory Board (RAB) virtual meeting at 7:00 PM using Microsoft Teams.
+Open house attendees will be required to adhere to all National, Regional, and State COVID-19 mandates and guidelines in place at the time of the Open In addition, the Army will host a Restoration Advisory Board (RAB) virtual House meeting at 7:00 PM using Microsoft Teams.
 Oral comments will be accepted at the end of the RAB meeting.
 Army personnel will present information about the Proposed Plan (PP) and respond to questions from meeting attendees.
 At the end of the meeting, attendees can orally record their comments on the PP or submit their comments in writing before August 13, 2021.

-Written comments on the Proposed Plan may be sent by email to: USARMY.JBSA.AEC.MBX@mail.mil

-U.S. Army Environmental Command, 2455 Reynolds Road, Mailstop 112 ATTN: AMIM-AEC-M/Albrecht JBSA Fort Sam Houston, TX 78234-7588

-RAB and Public Comment meeting information will be provided to RAB members by email.
+Written comments on the Proposed Plan may be sent by email to: USARMY.JBSA.AEC.MBX@mail.mil Or by mail to: U.S. Army Environmental Command, 2455 Reynolds Road, Mailstop 112 ATTN: AMIM-AEC-M/Albrecht JBSA Fort Sam Houston, TX 78234-7588 RAB and Public Comment meeting information will be provided to RAB members by email.
 Interested members of the public should contact Kay Toye by phone at (520) 903-4363 or email at kay.toye@envrg.com to obtain meeting information and register to provide oral comments.